jaredm4/helm-sandbox/README.md

 helm init
 ```

-### Docker for Mac (Edge)

-Install [Docker for Mac (Edge)](https://store.docker.com/editions/community/docker-ce-desktop-mac), and enable Kubernetes following [this guide](https://rominirani.com/tutorial-getting-started-with-kubernetes-with-docker-on-mac-7f58467203fd).
-If you already have Docker for Mac Stable installed, you'll need to re-install the Edge version, which will replace the Stable one.
-Optionally setup the Kubernetes Dashboard as described there too.

 ## Running

-To get started, build the base Docker image.
+To get started, build the example Docker image.
+It's a simple NodeJS app running on container port 8080.
+The name and tag must match what is in values.yaml.

 ```bash
 docker build -t hellonode:v1 ./build